gatblau/artisan/docs/synopsis.md

 The registry is typically package as a container image which can run from any [Kubernetes](https://kubernetes.io/) implementation.

-### ___Discoverable Automation Library___
+### ___Discoverable Library___

-The *Artisan Registry* can be used to implement an enterprise wide automation library made of digitally signed, black boxed and discoverable packages that can be ubiquitously run using container runtimes, fully encapsulating the implementaion details and the underlying toolchains.
+The *Artisan Registry* can be used to implement an enterprise wide library made of digitally signed, black boxed and discoverable packages that can be ubiquitously run using container runtimes, fully encapsulating the implementaion details and the underlying toolchains.

 Packages in the library can be mixed and matched using flows, to cater for a wide range of complex Enterprise automation scenarios.